 Taxes on homes or other property in Massachusetts are typically based on two pieces of information, including the town’s property tax rate and the assessed value.

-Obviously the tax rate is set in stone and is not something that is going to be changed once it is put in place for that particular fiscal year.
-What does change of course is the assessed value of the home.
+Obviously, the tax rate is set in stone and is not something that is going to be changed once it is put in place for that particular, fiscal year.
+Of course, what changes is the assessed value of the home.

-If you are a Massachusetts home owner, appealing a Massachusetts property tax bill if something you may want to consider if you feel the assessed value is way off base on your home.
+If you are a Massachusetts homeowner, appealing a Massachusetts property tax bill is something you may want to consider if you feel the assessed value is way off base on your home.

 - An appraised value by a lender